laderast/RBootcamp_old/chapter1.md

 --- type:NormalExercise lang:r xp:300 skills:1 key:01ef5c54c5
-## Final Challenge: Recreate Gapminder
+## Final Challenge: Recreate this Gapminder Plot

 Your final challenge is to completely recreate this graph using the `gap1992` data.